-(4) Where in relation to a fine in respect of a relevant offence a transfer of fine order under section 90 of the Magistrates' Courts Act 1980, Article 95 of the Magistrates' Courts (Northern Ireland) Order 1981 or section 222 of the Criminal Procedure (Scotland) Act 1995[10] specifies a petty sessions area in England or a petty sessions district in Northern Ireland this article shall apply as if the fine were imposed by a court within that petty sessions area or petty sessions district.
+(3) Where in relation to a fine in respect of a relevant offence a transfer of fine order under section 90 of the Magistrates' Courts Act 1980, article 95 of the Magistrates' Courts (Northern Ireland) Order 1981[11] or section 222 of the Criminal Procedure (Scotland) Act 1995[12] specifies a petty sessions area in Wales this article shall apply as if the fine were imposed by a court within that petty sessions area.

-Powers of British sea-fishery officers in relation to fishing boats 6. - (1) For the purpose of enforcing article 3 of this Order, or any equivalent provision in any other order extending to any part of the United Kingdom made for the purposes of implementing the Community provisions, any British sea-fishery officer may exercise in relation to - the powers conferred by paragraphs (2) to (4) of this article.
+Powers of British sea-fishery officers in relation to fishing boats 6. - (1) For the purpose of enforcing article 3 of this Order, or any equivalent provision in any other order extending to any part of the United Kingdom made for the purposes of implementing the Community provisions, any British sea-fishery officer may exercise in relation to:

+(a) any relevant British fishing boat which is within the territorial sea adjacent to Wales; or the powers conferred by paragraphs (2) to (4) of this article.